Dispelling the myths of heart health

 Each day in the UK, more than 435 people lose their lives to cardiovascular disease1.
 On this 29th September, World Heart Day, we dispel myths and share tips to help reduce the risk of heart disease.

-Dr Luke James, Medical Director at Bupa Health Clinics and with almost 20 years in the medical profession, applauds the rise in heart health awareness over the years, but thinks there’s more we could do to reduce our risk.
+Dr Luke James, Medical Director at Bupa Health Clinics and with over 20 years in the medical profession, applauds the rise in heart health awareness over the years, but thinks there’s more we could do to reduce our risk.
 He says: "For most people, the heart is something they take for granted every day – it's an amazing organ which works non-stop for your entire life.
 So why not make your heart's job a bit easier?”

 “To do that, it's vital to understand what heart disease is.
 We see patients in our clinics everyday who are unclear of the different types and have misconceptions about their own risk of developing a cardiovascular problem.”, he adds.

 Here are the top three myths Dr James and his team hear in their health clinics:

 “I’m a woman... it only affects men, right?”

 Heart disease kills the same amount of women as it does men, but women are more likely to develop problems later in life.
 People often perceive cardiovascular disease as something that mainly affects men because high levels of oestrogen in the female body protect them from many heart problems until menopause.

 Just like men, smoking, weight gain, high cholesterol and low activity levels throughout life all contribute to the risk.
 We would recommend everyone assesses their risk, but men and women around the age of 45 really do benefit from undertaking a review of their risk factors such as blood pressure and cholesterol.

 A coronary calcium CT, which measures the amount of hardened plaques in the arteries, could also be helpful as it can help identify potential issues and allow patients to manage their risks in a much more personalised way.

 “I’m ok as none of my family have ever had heart problems.”